-Standing tall against the urban skyline of Tokyo is an unusual and visually dominating structure, Nakagin Capsule tower Tokyo.
-Locally known as ‘Nakagin Kapuseru Tawā’, this masterpiece was designed by architect Kisho Kurokawa.
-This mixed-use scheme was designed as an emblem of Japan’s post-war recovery.
-This ideology is briefly termed as ‘The Japanese Metabolism movement’.
+Standing tall against the urban skyline of Tokyo is an unusual dominating structure, the Nakagin Capsule Tower.
+It is locally known as ‘Nakagin Kapuseru Tawā’.
+Architect Kisho Kurokawa designed this futuristic structure.
+This mixed-use scheme was designed as an emblem of Japan’s post-war recovery after World War 2.
+The ideology behind the same is briefly termed as ‘The Japanese Metabolism Movement’.
 Kurokawa was one of the strong advocates of Japan’s Metabolist views and its post-war modern aspirations.
-As a result, he designed Nakagin Capsule tower building with an outlook that was future aesthetic.
+As a result, he designed the Nakagin Capsule Tower with a highly futuristic outlook.

 Nakagin Capsule Tower and the Good Times